 • Z-score: The Z-score is determined by the level of confidence you want to have in your results.
 For example, a Z-score of 1.96 corresponds to a 95% confidence level.

-• Standard deviation: The standard deviation is a measure of the variability of the data in your sample.
+• Standard deviation: The standard deviation measures the variability of the data in your sample.

 • Margin of error: The margin of error is the maximum amount of error you are willing to tolerate in your results.

-To use this formula, you’ll need to determine the appropriate values for each variable based on your specific situation.
-In general, the higher the level of confidence you want to have in your results, the larger the sample size you’ll need.
+To use this formula, you must determine the appropriate values for each variable based on your specific situation.
+In general, the higher the confidence level you want to have in your results, the larger the sample size you’ll need.

 There are also online A/B testing calculators and tools available to help you calculate the appropriate sample size for your A/B test.
 Some popular tools include Optimizely’s sample size calculator, AB Testguide’s calculator, and Evan Miller’s A/B Test Sample Size Calculator.